-Further, as per clause 3 and 4 of Order no. DE/15/150/Act/2010/4854-69 dated 09.09 2010 "In case of those ex-students who have not been refunded the Caution Money/Security Deposit, the schools shall inform them (students) at their last shown address in writing to collect the said amount within thirty days.
+Money/Security Deposit, the schools shall inform them (students) at their last shown address in writing to collect the said amount within thirty days.
 After the expiry of thirty days, the un-refunded Caution Money belonging to the ex-students shall be reflected as income for the next financial-year & it shall not be shown as liability.
 Further, this income shall also be taken into account while projecting fee structure for ensuing Academic year."

 During the personal hearing and as per reply submitted taken on record, the school has explained that from the FY 2019-20 it has stopped collection of caution money and the amount of unclaimed caution money of Rs.
-2,12,750 has already been included as income of the school in the audited financial statements of FY 2018-19 and the balance of Caution money of Rs.
-3,94,000 has been considered in the calculation of the fund position of the school.
+2,12,750 has already been included as income of the school in the audited financial statements of FY 2018-19 and the balance of Caution money as on 31.03.2019 of Rs.
+3,76,500 has been considered in the calculation of the fund position of the school.

-4. With reference to CBSE Affiliation Bye Laws point 5.4 "There must be 1.5 teachers per section, excluding the Principal, Physical Education and Counsellor, to teach various subjects.
+With reference to CBSE Affiliation Bye Laws point 5.4 "There must be 1.5 teachers per section, excluding the Principal, Physical Education and Counsellor, to teach various subjects.